Skip to Content

 These peaks, standing side by side and aptly named as the Big Sister, Middle Sister, and Little Sister, dominate the landscape and provide an awe-inspiring backdrop to the scenic town of Canmore.
 The mountains are also referred to as Faith, Charity and Hope, respectively.

-One of the joys of visiting the Three Sisters Viewpoint in Canmore is that there really is no ‘wrong’ season to go.
-Whether under a warm summer sun, amid the vibrant hues of fall, or within a snowy winter wonderland, this easy to reach viewpoint adapts to each season’s unique charm.
+Whether under a warm summer sun, amid the vibrant hues of fall, or within a snowy winter wonderland, this easy to reach viewpoint adapts to each season's unique charm.

-That said, most visitors will plan their trips to Banff and Canmore around summer.
 During these months, the weather is warmer, providing ideal conditions for exploring the many miles of hiking trails that take visitors up into the Rockies.

 Keep in mind that the viewpoint area can be buggy at sunset, especially near the thicker sections of vegetation.
 Consider bringing bug spray with you if you have it.